 - Offering benefits and perks can become expensive.
 All those mailings, t-shirts, and mugs can add up.

 A sub-category of the membership model is funding through past beneficiaries or alumni.
 This model works particularly well for hospitals and universities, who incite a sense of ‘giving back’ in their past beneficiaries.

 This particular ‘past beneficiaries’ funding source, therefore, works if your organization serves a large community with a high turnover.
 In this regard, Princeton University is a stellar example.

 The university has become very adept at tapping alumni for donations, boasting the highest alumni-giving rate among national universities—59.2 percent.
 In 2008, more than 33,000 undergraduate alumni donated $43.6 million to their alma mater.
 As a result of the school’s fundraising prowess, more than 50 percent of Princeton’s operating budget is paid for by donations and earnings from its endowment.
 (Bridgespan – Barbara Christiansen, Peter Kim, William Foster)

-Before deciding to use membership fees, in one capacity or another, as a funding source, ask yourself the following questions.
+Before deciding to use membership fees, in one capacity or another, as a funding source, ask yourself the following questions:

 - Do we run programs that produce loyal supporters and evangelists?

-- Can we invest in long-lasting building relationships with our beneficiaries?
+- Can we invest in building long-lasting relationships with our beneficiaries?

 - Do we have the capacity to reach out to beneficiaries after they finish using our services?

 - Do we offer exclusive perks and benefits to justify a membership fee?